Callie Brownson: Coaching career

 Brownson was an assistant football coach at her alma mater, Mount Vernon High School, for three seasons, beginning at age 21.
 In 2017, she served as a scouting intern for the New York Jets.
 In 2019, she was hired by the Buffalo Bills to serve as a coaching intern.

 She became the first woman to coach an NFL position group in a regular-season game when she filled in for the Cleveland Browns tight ends coach Drew Petzing in a week 12 game against the Jacksonville Jaguars on November 29, 2020.
 She filled in for passing game coordinator and wide receivers coach Chad O'Shea during the week 17 game against the Pittsburgh Steelers, and for Petzing again during the Browns' first game of the 2020–21 NFL playoffs.
+On March 3, 2023, Brownson was promoted to assistant wide receivers coach.

+On January 10, 2025, it was announced that Brownson would be leaving the Browns to join USA Football as the senior director of high performance & national team operations.

 Arrest

 On May 27, 2021, Brownson was arrested in Brunswick, Ohio after she was observed driving 20 miles per hour above the speed limit.
 Her blood alcohol content was .215, over twice the legal limit of .08.
 On June 8, 2021, Brownson pleaded no contest to a charge of operating a vehicle under the influence.
 She was fined and ordered to attend a driver intervention program.
 The Browns announced that she was suspended from team activities and would face discipline.